CH PEOPLE.jpeg

 Shepherdstown-image.jpg

-Shepherdstown, West Virginia is a real find.
+Shepherdstown, West Virginia is a real gem!

-Founded in 1762, the Town richly blends history, culture, and scenic beauty.
-Population 2,140.
-Home to many treasures – the nationally renowned Contemporary American Theater Theatre Festival, artists galore, musicians around every corner, restaurants to satisfy every palate, the vibrant life of a university town (Shepherd University) with its Lifelong Learning program and state-of-the-art Wellness Center with special rates for seniors, all nestled along the Potomac River next to the C&O Canal towpath, while also within 90 minutes of Washington DC and Baltimore, MD.
+Founded in 1762, the Town richly blends history, culture, and scenic beauty.Population 2,140.Home to many treasures — the nationally renowned Contemporary American Theater Festival, artists galore, musicians around every corner, restaurants to satisfy every palate.
+You’ll also enjoy the vibrant life of a university town (Shepherd University) with its Lifelong Learning program and state-of-the-art Wellness Center.
+Shepherdstown is nestled along the Potomac River next to the C&O Canal towpath, while just an hour from Dulles International Airport and within 90 minutes of Washington, DC, and Baltimore, MD.

 For more info: